All Episodes

 But I, of course, ladies and gentlemen, am fearless when it comes to articulating and expressing the truth about this.

-William Tate, the American spectator, Gallup has unintentionally revealed how they and other polling organizations have been pushing the public to accept Obamacare.
+William Tate, the American spectator, Gallup, has unintentionally revealed how they and other polling organizations have been pushing the public to accept Obamacare.

-Unsurprisingly, 89% of Republicans held that view, so did 64% of independents.
+Unsurprisingly, 89% of Republicans held that view.

 Only the Democrats at 62% wanted Big Brother to shoulder their responsibility.